choojs/nanocomponent/README.md

 Called after a mounted component updates (e.g. `update` returns true).
 You can use this hook to call `element.scrollIntoView` or other dom methods on the mounted component.

+### `Nanocomponent.prototype.afterreorder(el)`
+Called after a component is re-ordered.
+This method is rarely needed, but is handy when you have a component that is sensitive to temorary removals from the DOM, such as externally controlled iframes or embeds (e.g. embedded tweets).

 ## Installation
 ```sh
 $ npm install nanocomponent